First impressions matter.

 No one wants to be catfished, but even if you still look a lot like your five-year-old pictures, the discrepancy can leave your date feeling a little hoodwinked.

 Try to use the most recent flattering pictures of yourself you can, but don’t go out of your way to hide anything that’ll be obvious in person (e.g. that beer belly you’ve been cultivating!).
 The person who walks in the door should be the same person your date’s been envisioning since they swiped right.

 - Put some effort into your appearance

 A date isn’t a job interview, but the stakes can be similarly nerve-wracking.
 Groom yourself and select attire that looks appropriately put-together for whichever place you’ve agreed to meet your date.

 Always get clean before a date.
-Don’t half-ass it in the shower — wash your whole ass, and everything else for that matter.
-Make sure any facial hair is styled and/or trimmed, style your hair and don’t be afraid of a little cologne.
+Don’t half-ass it in the shower — wash your whole ass, and everything else for that matter (including your hair).
+Make sure any facial hair is styled and/or trimmed, style your hair, lightly moisturize any problem areas on your face or visible areas of skin, and don’t be afraid of a little cologne.

 Don’t do anything too drastic to impress.
 Wear clothes that you’re comfortable in that match your surroundings (if you’re going to a dive bar, we probably wouldn’t recommend showing up in a tuxedo), and be the best and most honest representation of yourself.

 - Be open and positive